-Dr. Michael Lawlor has assessed both humans and dogs with DMD/GRMD and XLMTM treated with AAV-transgenes^[22,25-30].
+Dr. Michael Lawlor has assessed humans with DMD and XLMTM as well as genetically homologous animal models treated with AAV-transgenes^[22,25-30].
 He brings an essentially unique perspective on the phenotypic differences across these conditions, including the relative degrees of acute necrosis vs. chronic fibrosis and fatty deposition in DMD, as well as liver involvement in XLMTM.
 These microscopic changes, along with the variable underlying mutations, offer the most useful clues to explain SAEs seen in humans but not animal models^[28,31].